israelali1424/Prettier-Linting-Husky-Setup-Guide/README.md

 # Prettier-Linting-Husky-Setup-Guide

-This readme File will be a step-by-step setup guide for ESLint with Pettier and Husky for Typescript React Before Every Commit run the below command
+This readme File will be a step-by-step setup guide for ESLint with Pettier and Husky for Typescript React Before Every Commit run the below command.
+This for the frontend only for backned with Node.js and TypeScript checkout SERVER-README.md in the server folder
 To run linitng and check for errors
 `
 npm run lint